module Con:sig..end

 Caution!

-must not inspect its arguments either by
+embed must not inspect its arguments either by

 pattern matching on them or by applying a function on

-should only apply the data constructor
+them. embed should only apply the data constructor

-to its argument, for instance the embed
+to its argument, for instance the embed function for

-the data-constructor Some : 'a -> 'a option
+the data-constructor Some : 'a -> 'a option is embed

-= fun x -> Some x
+= fun x -> Some x.

 val product : ('t, 'v) desc -> 't Product.t

-type 'v
+type 'v con =

 | |